buitron/heroes_of_pymoli_analysis/solution/README.md

 </div>

-# BTW, HAVE A MERRY CHRISTMAS AND A HAPPY NEW YEAR!!!
+# HAVE A MERRY CHRISTMAS AND A HAPPY NEW YEAR!
 ![Happy Holidays Pymoli](../images/merry_christmas_pymoli.jpg)